paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

 Section 238 of the John S. McCain National Defense Authorization Act for Fiscal Year 2019, referred to in subsecs. (a)(6), (b)(1)(F), and (c)(2), is section 238 of Pub.
 L. 115–232, which is set out as a note preceding [section 4061 of this title](./chapter-303-research-and-engineering-activities.md#section-4061).

 #### Amendments
+2024—Pub.
+L. 118–159, § 216(1), substituted “science, engineering, and certain other disciplines” for “science and engineering” in section catchline.

+Subsec. (a)(11).
+Pub.
+L. 118–159, § 216(2), added par.
+(11).

+Subsec. (b)(1)(D).
+Pub.
+L. 118–159, § 216(3)(A)(i), substituted “20 scientific and engineering positions in the Office, of which not more than 5 such positions may be positions of administration or management of the Office” for “5 scientific and engineering positions in the Office”.

+Subsec. (b)(1)(E).
+Pub.
+L. 118–159, § 216(3)(A)(ii), substituted “35 scientific and engineering positions in the Unit, of which not more than 5 such positions may be positions of administration or management of the Unit” for “5 scientific and engineering positions in the Unit”.

+Subsec. (b)(1)(H).
+Pub.
+L. 118–159, § 216(3)(A)(iii), substituted “25” for “15”.

+Subsec. (b)(1)(K).
+Pub.
+L. 118–159, § 216(3)(A)(iv)–(vi), added subpar.
+(K).

+Subsec. (b)(2)(A).
+Pub.
+L. 118–159, § 216(3)(B), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “in the case of employees appointed pursuant to subparagraphs (B) and (H) of paragraph (1)—

+“(i) to any of the 5 positions designated by the Director of the Defense Advanced Research Projects Agency and any of the 5 positions designated by the Director of the Space Development Agency for purposes of this clause, at rates not in excess of a rate equal to 150 percent of the maximum rate of basic pay authorized for positions at Level I of the Executive Schedule under [section 5312 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5312&num=0&edition=prelim); and

+“(ii) to any other position designated by the Director of the Defense Advanced Research Projects Agency or the Director of the Space Development Agency for purposes of this clause, at rates not in excess of the maximum amount of total annual compensation payable at the salary set in accordance with [section 104 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section104&num=0&edition=prelim);”.

 2023—Subsec. (b)(1)(B).
 Pub.
 L. 118–31, § 213(1), struck out “, of which not more than 5 such positions may be positions of administration or management of the Agency” before semicolon at end.

 Subsec. (b)(4).
 Pub.
 L. 118–31, § 213(2), amended par.
 (4) generally.
 Prior to amendment, par.
 (4) read as follows: “during any fiscal year, pay up to 15 individuals newly appointed pursuant to paragraph (1)(B) the travel, transportation, and relocation expenses and services described under sections 5724, 5724a, and 5724c of title 5.”